User attributes

 Privacy & PII

-ShipEasy stores attributes you send as part of exposure events for analysis.
+Shipeasy stores attributes you send as part of exposure events for analysis.
 Don't send PII you wouldn't want in your analytics warehouse.

 - Pass user IDs, not emails.
 Emails are PII and they change. - Pass

 country, not full IP.
-ShipEasy already derives a coarse geo from the request. - Hash anything sensitive on your side first — names, phone numbers, account secrets. - Never put an API token, password, or session cookie into an attribute.
+Shipeasy already derives a coarse geo from the request. - Hash anything sensitive on your side first — names, phone numbers, account secrets. - Never put an API token, password, or session cookie into an attribute.

 A handful of fields are auto-treated: